AgileLearningCenters/alc-wordpress-core/wp-content/plugins/user-role-editor/readme.txt

 == Changelog ==

+= 4.18.2 =
+* 06.02.2015
+* New option "Edit user capabilities" was added.
+If it is unchecked - capabilities section of selected user will be shown in the readonly mode.
+Administrator (except superadmin for multisite) can not assign capabilities to the user directly.
+He should make it using roles only.
+* More universal checking applied to the custom post type capabilities creation to exclude not existing property notices.
+* Multisite: URE's options page is prohibited by 'manage_network_users' capability instead of 'ure_manage_options' in case single site administrators does not have permission to use URE.
+* URE protects administrator user from editing by other users by default.
+If you wish to turn off such protection, you may add filter 'ure_supress_administrators_protection' and return 'true' from it.
+* Plugin installation to the WordPress multisite with large (thousands) subsites had a problem with script execution time.
+Fixed.
+URE does not try to update all subsites at once now.
+It does it for every subsite separately, only when you visit that subsite.
+* Fixed JavaScript bug with 'Reset Roles' for FireFox v.34.

+= 4.18.1 =
+* 14.12.2014
+* As activation hook does not fire during bulk plugins update, automatic plugin version check and upgrade execution were added.

+= 4.18 =
+* 14.12.2014
+* Own custom user capabilities, e.g. 'ure_edit_roles' are used to restrict access to User Role Editor functionality ([read more](https://www.role-editor.com/user-role-editor-4-18-new-permissions/)).
+* If custom post type uses own custom user capabilities URE add them to the 'Custom Capabilities' section automatically.
+* Multisite: You may allow to the users without superadmin privileges to add/create site users without sending them email confirmation request.
+* Bug fix: when non-admin user updated other user profile, that user lost secondary roles.
+* Italian translation was added.
+Thanks to [Giuseppe Velardo](http://www.comprensivoleopardi.gov.it/).

+= 4.17.3 =
+* 23.11.2014
+* French and Turkish translation were updated.
+Thanks to [Transifex](https://www.transifex.com) translation team.

+= 4.17.2 =
+* 21.10.2014
+* Notice: "Undefined property: Ure_Lib::$pro in .../class-user-role-editor.php on line 550" was fixed.
+* Settings help screen text was updated.
+* Russian translation was updated.
+* Hungarian translation was updated.
+Thanks to Németh Balázs.
+* French and Turkish translation were updated.
+Thanks to [Transifex](https://www.transifex.com) translation team.

 = 4.17.1 =
 * 01.10.2014
 * Bug fix for the PHP Fatal error: Call to undefined function is_plugin_active_for_network().
 It may take place under multisite only,